 Determining consensus

 The proposal was developed in a bottom-up, multistakeholder manner, which included multiple readings of the drafts.
 The drafts were posted publicly and open to comment by CWG-Stewardship members and participants with respect to each of the draft proposal iterations.
 The first draft of the Final Proposal was circulated for review and comment by the CWG-Stewardship, on 1 June 2015, with a dedicated first reading during the 2 June 2015 plenary meeting.
 The second draft was delivered on 3 June 2015, with a dedicated second reading during the 4 June 2015 call.
+A third and final reading took place on 9 June 2015.

+Following the Final reading, the Final Proposal was sent to the CWG-Stewardship for a 24-hour period during which any errors, comments, or statements could be noted for the record.
+At the end of this 24-hour period (ending at 23:59 UTC on 10 June 2015), the CWG-Stewardship co-Chairs added a note to Section VI.C., below, and sent the Final Proposal to the SO/AC Chartering Organizations for their approval.
+Chartering Organizations’ approval is requested by 25 June 2015 so as to deliver to the ICG.

 VI.B.
 Links to announcements, agendas, mailing lists, consultations, and meeting proceedings